BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 > Internet-facing applications are programs and services that are accessible from the internet, as opposed to only through an internal network

-Typically internet-facing aplications are required for multiple reasons:
+Typically internet-facing applications are required for multiple reasons:
 * Required to interact with customers or business partners
 * Necessary for employees who are working from home or out in the field

 An example for an internet application includes:
 * Web Applications
 * APIs
-* SSH/RDP/VNC Service to acces machines
+* SSH/RDP/VNC Service to access machines
 * VPN Gateways
 * Cloud Services
 * Internet-Facing Firewalls
-* any other remotely accessible services that are either deliberatley or accidently places on an internet-facing server
+* any other remotely accessible services that are either deliberately or by accident places on an internet-facing server

 For the sake of being Internet-Facing it doesn't care if the assets resides on-premises, in the cloud, or in any hybrid combination of hosted, managed or virtualized infrastructure.